ray155093/azure-docs.zh-tw/articles/automation/automation-dsc-onboarding.md

 <properties
-   pageTitle="上架由 Azure 自動化 DSC 管理的實體和虛擬機器 | Microsoft Azure" description="如何設定機器以使用 Azure 自動化 DSC 管理" services="automation" documentationCenter="dev-center-name"
+   pageTitle="Onboarding physical and virtual machines for management by Azure Automation DSC | Microsoft Azure" description="How to setup machines for management with Azure Automation DSC" services="automation" documentationCenter="dev-center-name" authors="coreyp-at-msft"
-   authors="coreyp-at-msft"